aklivity/zilla-docs/src/concepts/telemetry.md

 ## Metrics

 [Metrics](../reference/config/overview.md#metrics) are separated by protocol where the `stream` metrics relate to Zilla's internal message handler.
 The other protocols have common metrics you would expect to find.
-You can try out the different metrics with the [Prometheus Intro](../tutorials/metrics/prometheus-intro.md) example.
 The [zilla metrics](../reference/config/zilla-cli.md#zilla-metrics) command can be used to see the raw metrics that Zilla has collected.

 ## Events